Guest Post: Organizing Your Desk

 Remember that episode of “I Love Lucy” where Lucy and Ethel get a job processing chocolates?
 Remember how, at the beginning, they did really well but eventually they stopped doing so well?
-Remember how the chocolates come hurtling out of the machine while Lucy and Ethel scramble around to effectively, yet carefully, place them back on the conveyer belt?
+Remember how the chocolates come hurtling out of the machine while Lucy and Ethel scramble around to effectively, yet carefully, place them back on the conveyor belt?

 This is how I think of the tasks, concerns, and students that teachers come across each day.
 As teachers, we must attend to our responsibilities at a rapid-fire pace and with care.
 When my desk is organized, I can better serve my students and my school.
 When my desk is messy, I struggle to keep up with the constant influx of requests and quickly fall behind, my proverbial chef hat falling in my face.

-Because a desk is essentially real estate, keeping the conveyer belt of items flowing onto and off of the space effectively is key to a well-organized classroom.
+Because a desk is essentially real estate, keeping the conveyor belt of items flowing onto and off of the space effectively is key to a well-organized classroom.
 While allocating space for my computer, I divide the remaining space on my desk into the following four quadrants:

 Current Projects: Bottom left-hand quadrant